SENSAAS/sensaas/README.md

 This option allows to repeat in order to find alternate alignments when they exist as for example when aligning a fragment on a large molecule.
 The syntax is:

-  	python meta-sensaas.py target.sdf source.sdf -r 10
+  	meta-sensaas.py target.sdf source.sdf -r 10

  here 10 alignments of the Source will be generated and clustered.
 Outputs are: